cjherman6/rf_implementation/README.md

 ![Initial Feature Importance](https://s3.amazonaws.com/chermsbucket/rf_imp_folder/feature_importance.png)

-Feature Importance is calculated by randomizing a certain variable and calculating the effect this randomization has on a models prediction score.
+__Feature Importance is calculated by randomizing a certain variable (e.g. mixing up year), passing it through the trained model, and calculating how the prediction accuracy changes when this variable is randomized__

 ### Trimming Unimportant Features: